This page explains how you can manage your errors in Stackdriver Error Reporting.

 - Resolved: A state for indicating that an error group is fixed and no longer expected to occur.
 If an error group marked as Resolved later reoccurs, Error Reporting changes the resolution status back to Open.

 - Muted: A state for hiding an error group from your list.
-For more information, see Muting errors.
+For more information, go to Muting errors.

 To hide error groups from your Error Reporting list, change their resolution status to Muted.
 Muted errors do not appear in your list, even if they reoccur.